 Hungarian Forint Wiki

 The forint (sign: Ft; code: HUF) is the currency of Hungary.
-It was formerly divided into 100 fillér, as today, fillér coins are no longer in circulation.
+It was formerly divided into 100 fillér, but today, fillér coins are no longer in circulation.
 The introduction of the forint on 1 August 1946 was a crucial step in the post-World War II stabilisation of the Hungarian economy, and the currency remained relatively stable until the 1980s.
 Transition to a market economy in the early 1990s adversely affected the value of the forint; inflation peaked at 35% in 1991.
 Since 2001, inflation is in single digits, and the forint has been declared fully convertible.
 As a member of the European Union, the long-term aim of the Hungarian government may be to replace the forint with the euro, but that does not appear to be likely until some time during the 2020s.
 With currencyconverts.com you can convert Hungarian Forint (Ft) to any other foreign currency.
 To convert a certain amount of Hungarian Forint use currency converter.
 This page provides a free online information about currency conversion or exchange rates for world fiat currencies.
 Exchange rates for Hungarian Forint is calculated from mid-market real price and updates daily.
 Usually people search for HUF exchange rate before business travel to Hungary, or during trip to other countries and want to check rate of Hungarian Forint in local money.
 On this page you can convert Hungarian Forint to main foreign currencies, get fast access to most used amounts of HUF or aether calculate any amount of Hungarian Forint in other fiat money.